Pancreatic Cancer

 • Preferred regimen in patients with excellent physical condition, given that it offers the best survival rate (median survival improves by ~40%) compared to older regimens.

-• Common side effects include suppression of bone marrow function, hair loss, numbness in limbs and fingers, tiredness, diarrhoea, nausea and vomiting
+• Common side effects include suppression of bone marrow function, hair loss, numbness in limbs and fingers, tiredness, diarrhoea, nausea and vomiting.

-For patients who inapplicable:
+For patients who are inapplicable:

 • Gemcitabine – Capecitabine: A two-drug combination with more tolerable side effects